friedger/info_tokens/docs/3bot_app.md

 <a id='settings'><a>

-In that tab you can check your Secret Phrase ( by tapping to appropriate line ), change your pin code or remoove your account in Advanced Settings tab
+In that tab you can check your Secret Phrase ( by tapping to appropriate line ), change your pin code or remove your account in Advanced Settings tab